KRISTIN ANDREASSEN

 Richa Sahay

-Richa Sahay is a singer-songwriter from Brooklyn by way of India and the Philippines.
+Richa Sahay (pronunciation: rich-ah sah-hi) is a singer-songwriter from Brooklyn by way of India and the Philippines.
 Her foundation in Hindustani music influences her writing and performance, where she blends Indian classical raaga vocals with western themes.

 Richa began her musical training in Delhi at the age of 8.
 She studied North Indian classical vocals with a blind guru who taught her how to learn singing by ear and rhythm by feel, and to sing improvisationally within the melodic framework of each raaga.
 After moving to the Philippines, Richa began to mix traditional classical music with western styles such as Blues, Jazz, Rock, and pop acapella music.